 The obvious chemical similarities of NAEs and NANAs (Figure S1) make differentiating these hazardous chemical classes non-trivial as well as an important outstanding challenge.
-Typical approaches toward distinguishing these chemically similar molecules involve creating detection arrays comprised of complementary sensing species that are subsequently tested against the same analyte; this approach provides a 'fingerprint' used to identify specific analytes.
-Such fingerprinting systems are often complicated and require computer processing infrastructure to evaluate output data.
+Typical approaches toward distinguishing these chemically similar molecules involve creating detection arrays comprised of complementary sensing species that are subsequently tested against the same analyte; this approach provides a 'fingerprint' used to identify specific analytes.11-13 Such fingerprinting systems are often complicated and require computer processing infrastructure to evaluate output data.
 Herein, we demonstrate a sensing platform that differentiates NAEs from NANAs using straightforward visible inspection (Scheme 1a).
-To achieve this this important advance we have exploited the complementary virtues of materials chemistry and biochemistry and expanded the scope of our water-soluble SiQD/FP sensor (see SiQD surface tailoring in Scheme 1b) by demonstrating NAE sensitivity.
-Subsequently, to distinguish NAEs from NANAs, we constructed a literature-inspired enzymatic acetylcholine detection assay that exploits the Trinder reaction to generate a readily detected red quinoneimine dye.
-Enzymes are highly specialized protein catalysts that exploit hydrogen-bonding as well as hydrophobic interactions at their active sites to engage targets with exceptionally high selectivity.
-In the past, enzymes have been combined and/or interfaced with nanomaterials to afford detection of
+To achieve this important advance, we have exploited the complementary virtues of materials chemistry and biochemistry and, simultaneously, expand the scope of our water-soluble SiQD/FP sensor (see SiQD surface tailoring in Scheme 1b) by demonstrating NAE sensitivity.
+Subsequently, to distinguish NAEs from NANAs, we constructed a literature-inspired enzymatic acetylcholine detection assay that exploits the Trinder reaction to generate a readily detected red quinoneimine dye.14 Enzymes are highly specialized protein catalysts that exploit hydrogen-bonding as well as hydrophobic interactions at their active sites to engage targets with exceptionally high selectivity.
+In the past, enzymes have been combined and/or interfaced with nanomaterials to afford detection of microbes,15-17

-Scheme 1. a) Flow chart of the two-fold sensing platform presented in this work to differentiate nitroaromatic explosives (NAEs) and nerve agents (NANAs). b) Surface-functionalization of SiQDs for water-solubility. c) Assembly of the enzymatic assay involving acetylcholinesterase (AChE), choline oxidase (CO) and horseradish peroxidase (HRP).
+Scheme 1. a) Flow chart of the dual sensing platform presented in this work to differentiate nitroaromatic explosives (NAEs) and nerve agents (NANAs). b) Surface-functionalization of SiQDs for water-solubility. c) Assembly of the enzymatic assay involving acetylcholinesterase (AChE), choline oxidase (CO) and horseradish peroxidase (HRP).
 Presence of a NANA inhibits activity of AChE, preventing dye development.

-microbes,15-17 glucose,^{18,19} and nerve agents;^{2, 20-22} to our knowledge, no examples have demonstrated the capacity to differentiate closely related analytes like the noted subclasses of NACs (e.g., NAEs and NANAs).
+glucose,^{18,19} and nerve agents.^{2, 20-22} To our knowledge, no examples have demonstrated the capacity to differentiate closely related analytes like the noted subclasses of NACs (e.g., NAEs and NANAs).
 For our application, acetylcholinesterase was the enzyme of interest because it is inhibited by NANAs (Scheme 1c).
-This allowed us to devise an enzymebased sensor for use alongside our SiQD/FP sensor-the combination of these two sensing motifs provides clear differentiation between NAEs and NANAs.
+This allowed us to devise an enzyme-based sensor for use alongside our SiQD/FP sensor- the combination of these two sensing motifs provides clear differentiation between NAEs and NANAs.

-The functionalized SiQDs that serve as the primary NAC detector in the presented sensing motif were prepared using established literature procedures developed in our labs.
-A solid obtained from HSQ thermal treatment comprising an amorphous silica matrix and nanocrystalline silicon inclusions was mechanically ground and etched with alcoholic hydrofluoric acid to provide freestanding hydride-terminated SiQDs (H-SiQDs).
-Because detection of environmental contamination is commonly performed by evaluating water samples and water is also a preferred solvent in public settings (e.g., airport security), we chose to employ water-soluble SiQDs in the presented sensor.
+The functionalized SiQDs that serve as the primary NAC detectors in the presented sensing motif were prepared using established literature procedures developed in our lab.23 A solid obtained from thermal treatment of HSQ (an amorphous silica matrix with nanocrystalline silicon inclusions) was mechanically ground and etched with alcoholic hydrofluoric acid to provide freestanding hydride-terminated SiQDs (H-SiQDs).
+Because detection of environmental contamination is commonly performed by evaluating water samples, and water is also a preferred solvent in public settings (e.g., airport security), we chose to employ water-soluble SiQDs in the present sensor.

-To impart appropriate aqueous compatibility, H-SiQDs were functionalized with poly(ethylene oxide) methyl ether and 10-undecenoic acid using thermally-induced hydrosilylation (Scheme 1b).24 Straightforward pairing of the functionalized SiQDs with an appropriate FP in aqueous buffered solution provided the ratiometric sensor.
-For the presented study, the FPs of choice were determined to be mAmetrine or mCerulean because their photoluminescence does not overlap with that of the SiQDs (Figure S2).
-The interaction of the SiQDs with NAC analytes results in quenching the SiQD luminescence while the fluorescence of the FPs is protected by their established barrel structure and remains unaffected.2 Evaluation of the SiQD/FP combinations in the presence of dilute NAE solutions (i.e., TNT, DNT and 4-nitrophenol (NP)) was performed using a Molecular Devices SpectraMaxi3x photoluminescence spectrometer (Figure 1).
+To impart appropriate aqueous compatibility, H-SiQDs were functionalized with allyloxy poly(ethylene oxide) methyl ether and 10-undecenoic acid using thermally-induced hydrosilylation (Scheme 1b).24 Straightforward pairing of the functionalized SiQDs with an appropriate FP in buffered, aqueous solution provided the ratiometric sensor.
+The FPs of choice were determined to be mAmetrine or mCerulean3 because their photoluminescence does not overlap with that of the SiQDs (Figure S2).
+The interaction of the SiQDs with NAC analytes results in quenching the SiQD photoluminescence while the fluorescence of the FPs is protected by their established barrel structure and remains unaffected.2 Evaluation of the SiQD/FP combinations in the presence of dilute NAE solutions (i.e., TNT, DNT and 4-nitrophenol (NP)) was performed using a Molecular Devices SpectraMaxi3x photoluminescence spectrometer (Figure 1).